A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 Free Import

-When traveling to Zimbabwe, it is important to understand what types of items you are free to bring into the country and which items you will be charged or prohibited from bringing in.
-According to the VISAHQ.com, website, the following items are considered free-import items, but with limits (as described below).
+When traveling to Zimbabwe, it is important to understand what types of items you are free to bring into the country and which items you will be charged for or prohibited from bringing in.
+According to the VISAHQ.com website, the following items are considered free-import items, but with limits (as described below).

 • 200 cigarettes, 50 cigars, 100 cigarillos, or 500g of tobacco